dev190621/CIS18B-S2026-Week4/README.md

 Answer the following:

 1. What is the difference between checked and unchecked exceptions?
+   Checked exceptions must be either caught or declared with throws.
+The compiler checks them.
+Unchecked exceptions are runtime exceptions and do not need to be explicitly handled.
 2. When should you create a custom exception?
+   You should create a custom exception when you want to represent a specific domain problem clearly, such as invalid alert data or alert storage failure.
 3. Why is exception translation useful in layered systems?
+   Exception translation hides low-level technical details and replaces them with meaningful exceptions that make sense at higher layers of the application.
 4. How can the Observer pattern improve error reporting?
+   Exception translation hides low-level technical details and replaces them with meaningful exceptions that make sense at higher layers of the application.